 Anyone with a previous felony DUI conviction will face another felony DUI charge if he/she is arrested again for driving under the influence.
 It makes no difference if the next intoxicated driving incident involved no injuries, or if the previous intoxicated driving arrest occurred more than seven (7) years ago.
 “Once a felon, always a felon.”9

-2. How does a DUI first affect my driver’s license and criminal record?
+2. What happens to my driver’s license and criminal record?

 Every DUI first offense arrest opens two separate cases that operate independently of each other:

 - A DMV case, which may result in license revocation, and

 - A criminal case, which may result in a DUI conviction that must stay on the defendant’s record for seven (7) years.

 2.1.
 Driver’s License

 The DMV imposes a 185-day driver’s license revocation on people arrested for first-time drunk driving.10

 Note that commercial drivers arrested for driving under the influence face a one (1) year revocation of their commercial driver’s licenses (CDL).
 It does not matter if they were driving a personal vehicle at the time of the drunk driving arrest.
 Also, note the revocation will last three (3) years if the driver was transporting hazardous materials 11

 People whose license get revoked on a DUI first will have to pay the following fees to get the license back:12